 2. Sensory-based motor disorder

 This refers to trouble processing information the senses provide to understand an environment, the task demands, and to carry out motor action.
-Sensory-based motor disorder means that the child may have difficulty with developing ideas, creating a plan, and successfully carrying out that plan.
+Sensory-based means that the child may have difficulty with developing ideas, creating a plan, and successfully carrying out that plan.

 3. Sensory discrimination disorder